What Color is Your Privlege?

 by F. I. Goldhaber

 Vitamin ZZZ reprinted my poems Full House on page 33 of the Spring 2019 edition, Family Bed and Dreams on page 14 of the Summer 2019 edition, Dream Ticket.
-Vitamin ZZZ is SleepyHead CENTRAL's literary effort to spread awareness about all things sleep.
+Vitamin ZZZ was SleepyHead CENTRAL's literary effort to spread awareness about all things sleep.
+You can also read Full House as a poetry broadside

 by F. I. Goldhaber